 Saving energy

-Did you know that in an average Australian home, around 40% of energy use is for heating and cooling?
-Water heating (hot water) can account for around 25%, electrical appliances can account for up to 30% and lighting between 8% to 15%.
-This can of course vary if you have halogen downlights, an old freezer or other inefficient appliances, or a pool pump or poor insulation.
+Did you know that in an average Australian home, around 45% of energy use is for heating and cooling?
+Water heating (hot water) can account for around 15%, electrical appliances can account for up to 25% and lighting up to 5%.
+This can of course vary if you have halogen downlights, an old freezer or other inefficient appliances, pool pump or poor insulation.

 By saving energy, Council and our local community can reduce greenhouse gas emissions and our impact on climate change.
 Saving energy also leads to cost savings on your electricity and gas bills.